cheweejia/WeNeedaTeamName-aCtFasteR_SCDFXIBM/README.md

 4. Click one of the events.
 The messages that are sent from your smartphone are in JSON format.
 They contain proximity and position data.

 #### Step 5: Process messages in a Node-RED flow
-First you need to import the nodes ibm iot in and ibm iot out into your Node-RED application.
+First you need to import the nodes IBM IoT in and IBM IoT out into your Node-RED application.
 These nodes allow you to easily connect to Watson IoT, but they are not in the palette by default.
 To do so, you need to create a continuous delivery toolchain and then add dependencies to the application.
 <br>
 1. Open the Overview page of the Node-RED starter application, which you created in Step 1.
 2. In the **continuous delivery** section of the dashboard, click **Enable**<img src="https://developer.ibm.com/developer/tutorials/iot-mobile-phone-iot-device-bluemix-apps-trs/images/step005_2.png"></a>